Shan-Mei/shanmeis-notes/ranting/hol-goals-1.md

 3. Start on Schindler's List and Debussy and Faure

 #### Oboe
-1. Continue working on Debussy and Toreador's song
+1. Do whatever my teacher tells me to do

 #### Composing
 - Haiku
 - Celtic Forest
-- Ask about the collab work
+- ~~Ask about the collab work~~
 - Aimons

 #### Theory
 1. Complete half of course
-2. Complete God Rest Ye Merry Gentlemen
+2. Complete Comfort ye

 #### Other things
-1. Draw town
+1. ~~Draw town~~
 2. ~~Make MacDowell playlist~~
+3. Make Faure playlist